-In Python, methods are functions defined within the definition of a class.
+In Python, methods are functions included within the definition of a class.

-There are three types of methods that differ in how they are defined and what they have access to:
+There are three types of methods, which differ in how they are defined and what they have access to:

-Instance Method: It is used when the method needs to access or modify data specific to an instance.
+Instance Method: Used when the method needs to access or modify specific data of an instance

-Class Method: It is used when the method needs to access data that belongs to the entire class, such as shared class attributes.
+Class Method: Used when the method needs to access data that belongs to the entire class, such as shared class attributes

-Static Method: It is used when the method does not depend on instance or class data and performs an independent operation.
+Static Method: Used when the method does not depend on instance or class data and performs an independent operation

 Instance Methods

-Instance methods are methods that act on instances of a class and have access to the attributes of those instances through the self
+Instance methods are methods that act on the instances of a class.
+They have access to the attributes of those instances through the self

 parameter.